 If you are looking for a therapist, then I assume that you are struggling in one or more areas of your life.
 I practice psychodynamic psychotherapy, a form of therapy that distinguishes itself through a focus on relationships.
 When we look at the difficult feelings such as depression or anxiety, often there are conflicts in past or present relationships that are there.
 I use a combination of techniques that are tailored to the individual, including dynamic, cognitive and behavioral; but I start by working with you to create a warm, non-judgmental environment in which your personal concerns can be discussed in safety.

-I am involved at the board level in professional organizations, including as current President of the Philadelphia Society of Psychoanalytic Psychology (PSPP); Treasurer of the Association for the Psychoanalysis of Culture and Society (APCS); and member of Division 39 (Psychoanalysis) of the American Psychological Association.
+I have been involved at the board level in professional organizations, including as current President of the Philadelphia Society of Psychoanalytic Psychology (PSPP); past Treasurer of the Association for the Psychoanalysis of Culture and Society (APCS); and member of Division 39 (Psychoanalysis) of the American Psychological Association.
 I have also completed advanced training in psychotherapy at the Psychoanalytic Center of Philadelphia.

 I am bi-lingual, and can conduct therapy in Russian.